Asabeneh/30-Days-Of-JavaScript/03_Day/03_booleans_operators_date.md

    ```

 1. Create a human readable time format using the Date time object
-   1. YYY-MM-DD HH:mm
+   1. YYYY-MM-DD HH:mm
    2. DD-MM-YYYY HH:mm
-   3. DD/MM/YYY HH:mm
+   3. DD/MM/YYYY HH:mm

 ### Exercises: Level 3

 1. Create a human readable time format using the Date time object.
-The hour and the minute should be all time two digits(7 hours should be 07 and 5 minutes should be 05 )
+The hour and the minute should be all the time two digits(7 hours should be 07 and 5 minutes should be 05 )
    1. YYY-MM-DD HH:mm eg. 20120-01-02 07:05

 🎉 CONGRATULATIONS ! 🎉